Gallbladder Surgery | Laparoscopic Cholecystectomy

 The normal treatment for gallstones is surgical procedure to remove the gallbladder.
 Thus any upper abdominal pain should be consulted with a surgeon and ultrasound as well as a few blood tests should be ordered.
 Laparoscopic removal of gallbladder containing stones is the standard treatment if there are no contradictions.
 This procedure is called laparoscopic cholecystectomy.
 In India this surgery is performed by all surgeons.

-Dr. Rajeev Kapoor is a Gallbladder Stone Removal Specialist in Chandigarh.
-He is a highly experienced laparoscopic cholecystectomy surgeon and has successfully performed many laparoscopic cholecystectomy surgeries in Chandigarh and other cities of India and overseas.
-Book your appointment for free consultation.
+Dr. Rajeev Kapoor is a Gallbladder Removal Specialist in Chandigarh.
+He is a highly experienced laparoscopic cholecystectomy surgeon and has successfully performed many laparoscopic cholecystectomy surgeries in Chandigarh, Mohali.
+Book your appointment for consultation.
 Call at +91-9876-507-444 to get the best treatment for gallbladder removal.